OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/simulcast.md

 ### Recording compatibility

 OpenVidu's [Recording](advanced-features/recording/){:target="_blank"} feature works the same with or without simulcast enabled.
-Note however that the [INDIVIDUAL recording](advanced-features/recording/#individual-recording){:target="_blank"} is just a dump of all media received by the media server; if (when) a Publisher stops sending a simulcast layer, this will cause an abrupt change in the storage of the recording.
-Some media players might struggle with abrupt changes in resolution or framerate, and even outright reject playing them back.
-In those cases, a post-processing step might be required.
+Note however, what the [INDIVIDUAL recording](advanced-features/recording/#individual-recording){:target="_blank"} does is just to dump all media received by the media server as-is into a file; if (when) a Publisher stops sending a simulcast layer, this will cause an abrupt change in the resolution or framerate of the recording.
+Such abrupt changes most probably won't cause any issues, and we were able to check that popular programs work fine, such as VLC, MPlayer, FFmpeg, etc.

 ### Default layer settings {: #layer-settings }